 Launched in fall 2020, our LGBTQ+ Reading Group is for members of our campus community (faculty, staff, and students) to learn more about gender, sexuality, the LGBTQ+ community, and identity through engaging novels, educational volumes, memoirs, and more.

-Love Letters to Jane’s World by Paige Braddock
+Our fall 2021 pick was Love Letter’s to Jane’s World by UT alum Paige Braddock.

 About the book: Love Letters to Jane’s World is the essential Jane’s World collection debuting twenty years after Jane Wyatt first appeared in Paige Braddock’s trailblazing comic strip about a young lesbian woman making her clumsy way in the world and the friends who help (or hinder) her along the journey.